claha/smart-home/homeassistant/README.md

-The sun elevation reaches its minimum value at midnight (a negative number larger than -90) and typically during midday the sun elevation is at its maximum (a postive number smaller than 90) and then decreases until it reaches its miniumum again at midnight.
+The sun elevation reaches its minimum value at midnight (a negative number larger than -90) and typically during midday the sun elevation is at its maximum (a positive number smaller than 90) and then decreases until it reaches its minimum again at midnight.

 | Turn on                | Turn off                |